Monday, September 22, 2008

 The liberals made an announcement on childcare and early learning later in the day, but it's not clear exactly what the early learning programs will incorporate.

+CASA and CFS have both responded to the announcement differently.
 “Tuition fee increases eat away at the value of any student grant, and we were disappointed that there was no commitment to work with the provinces to cap and reduce tuition fees,” Katherine Giroux-Bougard, National Chairperson of the Canadian Federation of Students.
 “Increased federal transfers are key to protecting families from future tuition fee increases."
 I'm with her on this one.

-said Zach Churchill, National Director of the Canadian Alliance of Student Associations.
+“CASA believes the measures proposed by the Liberal Party will help students and families cope with the accelerated costs of education,” said Zach Churchill, National Director of the Canadian Alliance of Student Associations.
 “The proposed plan, if implemented, can significantly enhance access to post-secondary education system, by providing funding to students who need it the most, while helping to lower the epidemic growth of student debt in this country.”

 And thus my dissatisfaction with federal advocacy groups.
 The CFS response was too teethy, and the CASA response wasn't teethy enough.